boltsparts/BOLTS_archive/website/docs/sources/0.4/general/licensing.md

 * the blt files are YAML files that contain not backend specific data and metadata about the part (more precisely about classes of parts, because there is often a large amount of redundancy).
 These files contain among other informations the tables with dimensions, and form the foundation of BOLTS.
 Its license is chosen by the creator.

-* the backend specific data is specific to the CAD application (FreeCAD or OpenSCAD at the moment), and can come in two forms: as code (OpenSCAD modules or FreeCAD python functions) or as data (stl files for OpenSCAD or fcstd files for FreeCAD.
+* the backend specific data is specific to the CAD application (FreeCAD or OpenSCAD at the moment), and generally comes in form of code (OpenSCAD modules or FreeCAD python functions).
 Its license is chosen by the creator.

 ### Combined works and generated code